vadim-1998/-/git instractions/Git_instruction.md

 * ``` git diff ``` diffrance between current version and commited version

 ## 6. Fail ignore
-For fail or folder ignore you need to create a new fail ***.git ignore*** and write down to this fail name of folder.
+To ignore the fail or folder you need to create a new fail ***.git ignore*** and write down to this fail name of folder you want to ignore.

 ## 7. Create a new branch in Git
 For create branch in git you need to write down command ``` git branch branch_name ``` in terminal.